justin042801/SeniorDesignSatici/README.md

-# SeniorDesignSatici
+# 2024 Senior Design Code: Team Satici

-Collection of code for senior design work
+Collection of code for ROS2, C, and MicroRos